accordproject/concerto/README.md

 - range : declares a valid range for numeric properties
 - regex : declares a validation regex for string properties

 String fields may include an optional regular expression, which is used to validate the contents of the field.
-Careful use of field validators allows Composer to perform rich data validation, leading to fewer errors and less boilerplate code.
+Careful use of field validators allows Concerto to perform rich data validation, leading to fewer errors and less boilerplate application code.

 The example below declares that the Farmer participant contains a field postcode that must conform to the regular expression for valid UK postcodes.